Search

 Decentralization

-Regarding the widely discussed issue of celebrating Easter on the same date as "sister Churches," Ruffini noted that an agreement has been reached for this to occur next year.
+Regarding the widely discussed issue of celebrating Easter on the same date as "sister Churches," Ruffini noted that this will occur next year.

 However, a request arose from the assembly for "a message from the entire Synod to call for a permanent common date."